Trump: I have right to pardon myself

 "I presume it's easier than understanding the ins and outs of North Korea and trade policy."

-Mr Trump's tweet comes a day after one of his lawyers addressed the self-pardon issue on Sunday talk shows.
+Mr Trump's tweet comes a day after one of his lawyers addressed the self-pardon issue on the Sunday talk shows.

-Rudy Giuliani appeared on ABC's This Week programme and was asked whether Mr Trump had the power to pardon himself.
+Rudy Giuliani told ABC's This Week programme that Mr Trump "has no intention of pardoning himself", while adding that he "probably does" have that power.

-Mr Giuliani, the head of Mr Trump's legal team, said he "probably does", but added: "He has no intention of pardoning himself."
+Mr Giuliani told NBC's Meet the Press: "Pardoning himself would be unthinkable and probably lead to immediate impeachment.

-He went on: "I think the political ramifications of that would be tough.
-Pardoning other people is one thing.
-Pardoning yourself is another."
+"And he has no need to do it, he's done nothing wrong."

-Speaking on CNN on Sunday, House Republican Majority Leader Kevin McCarthy said that no president should pardon himself.
+But speaking on CNN on Sunday, House Republican Majority Leader Kevin McCarthy said no president should pardon himself.